davsar89/TGF-Propagation-Geant4/README.md

 * Same as TGF-TEB-Propagation-Geant4, but optimized for TGF only : the electrons and positrons are not recorded and the magnetic field is disactivated

-* Output file is different and described in `build/README_output.txt`
+* Output files are located in the folder `build/output_ascii`.
+The folder should be created automatically when `./TGF_Propa` is executed (if it is not the case somehow, create it manually).
+The output files are different from the TGF-TEB version and are described in `build/README_output.txt`

 Compilation Instructions
 -----